HKU-BAL/ClairS/README.md

 ClairS is a somatic variant caller designed for paired samples and primarily ONT long-read.
 It uses Clair3 to eliminate germline variants.
 It ensembles the pileup and full-alignment models in Clair3, trusts them equally, and decides on the result using a set of rules and post-processing filters.
 With 70-fold HCC1395 (tumor) and 45-fold HCC1395BL (normal) of ONT R10.4.1 data, benchmarking against the truth SNVs (Fang et al., 2021) has shown ClairS achieved 91.10% precision and 71.92% recall.
 Specifically, ClairS achieved 98.12% precision, 99.15% recall on variants with AF≥0.20, and 94.26% precision, 87.46% recall on variants with AF≥0.05.
 Detailed performance figures are shown below.

 ClairS means Clair-Somatic, or the masculine plural of "Clair" in french (thus, 's' is silent).

+The logo of ClairS was generated using DALL-E 2 with prompt "A DNA sequence with genetic variant that looks like a letter 'S'".

 ClairS is now available for early access to interested and experienced users.
 Your suggestions and comments are highly appreciated.